CancerImageAI/ResidualLearningCNN/README.md

 # ResidualLearningCNN
-A deep residual learning network for predicting lung adenocarcinoma
+A Deep Residual Learning Network for Predicting Lung Adenocarcinoma